Alfresco/docs-alfresco/sap/5.0/config/advanced.md

 title: Advanced configuration
 ---

-This chapter describes all additional configuration options for the SAP Connector to replicate metadata from the SAP Business Object to the document in Content Services.
+This section basically describes all additional configuration options for the SAP Connector to replicate metadata from the SAP Business Object to the document in Content Services.

 If a document is stored in SAP via the SAP Content-Server HTTP-Interface on a content server, SAP submits only three additional properties in the HTTP-request (besides the content itself).
 These are the `SAP Content Repository` (name of the SAP Content Repository), the `SAP Document Id` (unique number created from SAP to identify the object) and the `SAP Component Id` (hidden in the Alfresco Share UI because of non-human readable values).
 The additional parameters will show up in an aspect with name `SAP Connection Details` at the document.